 See the recipe card below for quantities and remaining ingredients.

 - Serve over mashed potatoes.
-Instead of adding the potatoes to the Dutch oven, serve the finished roast over my Instant Pot Mashed Potatoes.
+Instead of adding the potatoes to the Dutch oven, serve the finished roast over my Instant Pot Mashed Red Potatoes.

-- Deglaze the pan with red wine.
+Step 3: Deglaze the pan with red wine.
 Add the roast back to the pan with the remaining ingredients aside from the potatoes and carrots.

-💭Recipe FAQs
+Recipe FAQs

 Pot roast consists of a big, tough cut of meat (typically a more affordable cut) that is seared and then slow-braised with vegetables in a delicious broth.
 It should be fall-apart tender when done cooking.